 ARTX 335 Intermediate Sculpture Students may register for Intermediate Sculpture in their junior or senior year, once they have completed at least two other sculpture courses and if Mold Processes is not offered during the term of registration.
 Individualized projects and assignments build on concepts and skills developed in earlier courses.
 Emphasis will be placed on portfolio development in preparation for advanced-level work.
-Intermediate students are required to attend meetings for an introductory course in sculpture throughout the term where they participate in critiques, conduct a research presentation and help mentor lower-level students.Prerequisite: Take two courses from ARTX-134 ARTX-135 ARTX-234 and ARTX-327
+Intermediate students are required to attend meetings for an introductory course in sculpture throughout the term where they participate in critiques, conduct a research presentation and help mentor lower-level students.Prerequisite: Take two courses from ARTX-134, ARTX-234, and ARTX-327.

 ARTX 416 Advanced Photography Photography taught as a creative and expressive medium from a fine art perspective.
 In this course, the student will continue to expand their knowledge, skills, and experience in the medium by focusing on an individual project for the duration of the term.
 The student can use either analog or digital tools to create this small body of work.
 Critiques will be held and a written component will be due as well (structured reflection and artist statement).
-A camera with manual exposure capabilities is required.Prerequisite: ARTX-316
+An SLR or DSLR camera is required.Prerequisite: ARTX-316

 ARTX 420 Advanced Ceramics Students may register for Advanced Ceramics in their junior or senior year, once they have completed at least three other ceramics courses.
 In consultation with the faculty, students develop the content and methodology that they feel fits their own personal objectives as artists.
 Emphasis will be placed on portfolio development and learning to function as an independent artist.
-Advanced students are expected to attend meetings for an introductory or intermediate course in ceramics throughout the term where they participate in critiques and help mentor lower-level students.Prerequisite: ARTX-320; ARTX-125; ARTX-220
+Advanced students are expected to attend meetings for an introductory or intermediate course in ceramics throughout the term where they participate in critiques and help mentor lower-level students.Prerequisite: Permission